Obasegun123/Obasegun123/README.md

 - 🥅 2024 Goals: Learn more about AI
 - ⚡ Fun fact: I love to read books

+## 100 days of building different things in different languages

 ## Skills and Interests

 **Backend Development:**